tigersrcool/Game/README.md

   as soon as a button is pushed, counts up to 2 seconds; if button is pushed while counting it clears; if button isn't pushed int ENDGAME=1
 Button Interrupt
-  uses testAndRespondToButtonPush function and interrupts if a button is pushed License
+  uses testAndRespondToButtonPush function and interrupts if a button is pushed Additional Libraries
+====
+Makes use of Button Library and LCD Library
+License
 ====
 Anyone is free to use and modify this for any purpose